LD8/LD8.github.io/_posts/2020-02-29-DN-Deployment.md

 ```
 **Some useful sql commands** [here](https://www.postgresqltutorial.com/psql-commands/)

-*Note*: it doesn't matter it's capital letters or not when you setting up, the database seems only understand lowercase letters, they will convert uppercase to lowercase anyway...
+*Note*: it doesn't matter whether you set your database name to capital letters or not when you setting up, they will convert uppercase to lowercase anyway...
 However, the password is case sensitive...

 ---